-$^{^{5}}$ We convert semi-annual yields to annualised yield using the following formula: $y{annual} = \left(1 + \frac{y{semi-annua}}{2}\right)^{2} - 1$
+$^{^{5}}$ We convert semi-annual yields to annualised yield using the following formula: $y{annual} = \left(1 + \frac{y{semi-annual}}{2}\right)^2 - 1$

-Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Market Risk Premium (MRP) input source: Credit Suisse Global Investment Returns Yearbook, prepared by Dimson, Marsh and Staunton (2017 edition) An average 10 year yield was calculated for each period as the average of the 12 month-end values in that period.
-Cost of equity assumptions EGP estimates the cost of equity based on an acceptable return that is commensurate with the expected risk SGSPAA shareholders expect from this asset.
-This value is calculated under the assumption that, for the duration of each gas transportation contract for capacity agreed on the EGP, the cost of equity applying to the capital expenditure associated with that capacity is held constant at the rate applying at the time the contract was entered into until the expiry of the contract.
-Assumptions applied:
+Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions prepared by Dimson, Marsh and Staunton (2017 edition) This value is calculated under the assumption that, for the duration of each gas transportation contract for capacity agreed on the EGP, the cost of equity applying to the capital expenditure associated with that capacity is held constant at the rate applying at the time the contract was entered into until the expiry of the contract.
+Assumptions applied: a risk free rate estimated by reference to the yield on 10 year Australian government securities (AGS); a constant MRP of 6.6 percent over the life of the pipeline; and

-Base Information Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions a risk free rate estimated by reference to the yield on 10 year Australian government securities (AGS); a constant MRP of 6.6 percent over the life of the pipeline; and an equity beta ranging from 0.70 to 1.10 over the period (expressed at a gearing of 50 percent - reflecting regulatory precedent as applied by the ACCC and the AER for gas transmission equity betas, plus a positive adjustment to account for the additional risks associated with operating an unregulated gas transmission business such as EGP and increased technology risks associated with government's climate change and emission policies).
-Notes:

-Base Information Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Equity raising costs (i.e. the upfront expenses business may incur when issuing new capital) are assumed to be equal to zero, which is a conservative assumption.
+Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions an equity beta ranging from 0.70 to 1.10 over the period (expressed at a gearing of 50 percent - reflecting regulatory precedent as applied by the ACCC and the AER for gas transmission equity betas, plus a positive adjustment to account for the additional risks associated with operating an unregulated gas transmission business such as EGP and increased technology risks associated with government's climate change and emission policies).
+Notes: • Equity raising costs (i.e. the upfront expenses business may incur when issuing new capital) are assumed to be equal to zero, which is a conservative assumption.
 MRP

-Base Information Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions • The Credit Suisse Global Investment Returns Yearbook, prepared by Dimson, Marsh and Staunton, is a well-accepted source of estimates for average excess returns.
+Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions • The Credit Suisse Global Investment Returns Yearbook, prepared by Dimson, Marsh and Staunton, is a well-accepted source of estimates for average excess returns.
 The 2017 edition of the yearbook estimates the arithmetic average premium of Australian equities over Australian government bonds to be 6.6 percent over the period from 1990 to 2016.6 Importantly, this estimate includes only the returns from dividends and capital gains, and is not grossed up for the value of imputation credits.
 This estimate is therefore consistent with a value for gamma of zero.